miekg/xds/README.md

 In xds the following protocols have been implemented:

-* xDS - Envoy's configuration and discovery protocol
+* xDS - Envoy's configuration and discovery protocol (includes LDS, RDS, EDS and CDS)
-* LRS - load reporting (also from Envoy)
+* LRS - load reporting (also from Envoy) - not implemented yet.

 For debugging add: